proofit404/dependencies/docs/why.md

    `notify_user` function when they are about to add eighth condition.
 2. **Add context variable instead of another argument.** This little `ctx` argument instead of email address, phone number, product price and shipment destination will save us a lot of typing between function calls.
-But we still have bunch of `if` statements.
+   Unfortunately, we still have bunch of `if` statements.
 3. **Copy-paste this module and re-implement each feature separately.** Each feature will be readable and simple on it's own, but you will regret this decision when usage of `request_payment` or `calculate_price` changes.

-But we still have the same problem.
+Unfortunately, we still have the same problem.
 We can't substitute implementation details of low level code without changing high level policies.
 Let's try…

 ## Inheritance